-Core Responsibility Core Responsibility: Protecting and Presenting Canada's Natural and Cultural Heritage Department al Result Departmental Result t Departmental Result Canada's natural heritage is protected for future generations.
-Canada's cultural heritage is protected for future generation. nect to and experience atural and cultural ways that are I to them.
-Program Inventory Heritage Places Heritage Place Establishment Conservation Heritage Places Promotion and Public Support Visitor Experience Heritage Canals, Highways and Townsite Management
+Core Responsibility Core Responsibility: Protecting and Presenting Canada's Natural and Cultural Heritage Department al Result Departmental Result Departmental Result Canada's natural heritage is ada's cultural heritage is 5 People cor nect to and experience protected for future generations. tected for future generat ion.
+Canada's n atural and cultural heritage in ways that are meaningful to them.
+Program Inventory Heritage Places Heritage Place es s Heritage Places Experience Heritage Canals, Establishment Conservation Promotion and Public Highways and Support Townsite Management

-PRIORITIES AND OPERATING CONTEXT 2018-19
+PRIORITIES AND OPERATING CONTEXT 2019-20

-As outlined in its Departmental Plan 2018-19, Parks Canada's priorities include the following:
+As outlined in its Departmental Plan 2019-20, Parks Canada's priorities include the following:

 - Natural Heritage Protection Parks Canada will expand the systems of national parks and national marine conservation areas, contributing to the development of an ecologically connected and representative network of protected areas, and to the achievement of international conservation targets.
-Informed by best scientific evidence and Indigenous knowledge, Parks Canada will conserve and restore existing national parks and national marine conservation areas, including by bringing enhanced attention to ecological integrity as a first priority in all decision-making in national parks.
+To support international targets and Indigenous leadership in land stewardship, Parks Canada is moving towards an integrated, landscape-level conservation approach involving ecosystem and multi-species strategies.
 Additional priority actions highlighted in the Minister's mandate letter include enhanced protection of Canada's endangered species and ongoing planning and monitoring to identify and develop adaptation measures to address threats of climate change. - Cultural Heritage Protection Parks Canada will ensure that places, persons and events of importance to Canadians are formally recognized, take measures to safeguard Canada's historical and archaeological objects, cultural landscapes and archaeological sites and improve the condition of heritage structures. - Connecting to Canadians Parks Canada welcomes all Canadians to visit, connect to and value their natural and cultural heritage.
 The Agency will encourage Canadians to experience national parks, national historic sites and national marine conservation areas and to learn more about the environment and Canada's heritage.
 The visitor experience will include a focus on connection to nature and history.
 Parks Canada will provide visitor experiences that attract a broader diversity of Canadians, including youth and urban Canadians.
-Towards these objectives, the Agency made admission free for youth 17 and under effective January 2018 and continues to provide free admission to any adult who has become a Canadian citizen in the previous 12 months.
+Towards these objectives, the Agency made admission free for youth 17 and under and continues to provide free admission to any adult who has become a Canadian citizen in the previous 12 months.
 The Minister's mandate letter also commits the Agency to expand the Learn-to-Camp program to ensure that more families have an opportunity to experience Canada's outdoors.
 The Agency will continue to be a key player in supporting tourism in Canada and work with nearby communities to foster economic opportunities.
 In addition, Parks Canada will work with Indigenous communities on opportunities for interpretive and storytelling programs rooted in traditional activities and knowledge. - Asset Sustainability Parks Canada will continue to implement infrastructure projects to address deferred work and improve the condition of its contemporary assets and heritage structures.
 The Agency will also continue to make progress on a sustainable asset plan to protect cultural heritage and support program and service delivery for the long term.